I am interested in the arts, particularly classical music and literature. I write on a variety of topics, including art and religion.

 The Lady is shown holding the chain in her right hand.
 Although it can be rather blurry, further to the right, the viewer can see on the prow of the boat an illustration of the poem’s previous stanza when she scratches the words “The Lady of Shalott” into the wood.

 Only two pictures on the tapestry can clearly be seen: The one on the right shows three knights, one of whom is riding a white horse.
-The picture on the left shows a castle, particularly focusing on one tower, with a longhaired woman standing outside of it.
+The picture on the left shows a castle, particularly focusing on one tower, with a long-haired woman standing outside of it.
 As there is no mention earlier in the poem of a woman by herself, most likely this image is meant to portray a secret desire of the Lady, namely to be outside of where she is imprisoned.
 Whether or not this is the case, there also appears to be a small boat behind the woman – which seems to have a rather ominous and prophetic meaning.

-On the left hand side of the painting, steps can be seen leading down from a large stone building to the river where she is seated in the boat.
-Obviously this was meant to portray how the Lady exited the dwelling she had inhabited for no one knows how many years.
+On the left-hand side of the painting, steps can be seen leading down from a large stone building to the river where she is seated in the boat.
+Obviously, this was meant to portray how the Lady exited the dwelling she had inhabited for no one knows how many years.

-In the prow of the boat, there is a crucifix with a rosary draped over the corpus.
+On the prow of the boat, there is a crucifix with a rosary draped over the corpus.
 Many art critics feel that the tilt of the Lady’s head shows that she is directing her gaze away from the crucifix.
 Look closer, however, at this part of the painting:

 © 2013 LastRoseofSummer2